phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_lifecycle.rst

 Other exists but the above ones are the most important ones you could need while designing PHP extensions.
 As their names are self explanatory, there is no need to detail every of them.

-If you need some more informations, you can look for them into PHP source code, and discover when and how they get triggered.
+If you need some more information, you can look for them into PHP source code, and discover when and how they get triggered.